 I’d love to hear from anyone who lived with their significant other before marriage — looking back on it, was it a good or bad idea?

-Hemant Mehta blogs for FriendlyAtheist.com.
-He is the author of I Sold My Soul on eBay.
+Hemant Mehta is the blogger behind FriendlyAtheist.com and the author of I Sold My Soul on eBay.